 Why These Upgrades Make Watermelon More Fun

-All of these upgrades require few ingredients, little work, and a few extra minutes of your time.
+All of these upgrades require minimal ingredients, little work, and a couple extra minutes of your time.
 They have a way of making watermelon more irresistible than it already is with a few playful twists.

 Watermelon is already a sweet treat on its own, but that doesn't mean we can't take it a step further.
 Scooped straight from the fruit, watermelon can be served fresh or frozen in an ice cream cone (just don't forget the whipped cream and cherry!).
 Sandwiched between graham crackers and cool whip, watermelon is the whimsical solution to fire-free s'more.
 Let watermelon be the fruit of choice that mingles with granola and honey in a yogurt parfait.
 And if dessert for you isn't complete without chocolate, pop a wedge of watermelon in the freezer before dipping it a melted pool of your favorite dark chocolate.